masaun/watch-nft-based-cdp/README.md

 ***
 ## 【Introduction of the Watch NFT-based CDP (Collateralized Debt Position)】
-- This is a smart contract that a user can borrow the WatchSignals Token (WST) by depositing the own watch (Watch NFT) as a collateral.
+- This is a smart contract that allow a user to borrow the WatchSignals Token (WST) by depositing the own watch (Watch NFT) as a collateral.
   - A user create a `Watch NFT` based on their own watch and its watch price.
     - Current watch price is retrieved by the `WatchSignals Luxury Watch Price Oracle` via chainlink.